AGENDA for the 38th Annual General Meeting of the SOCIETY of FRIENDS of the FLEET AIR ARM MUSEUM at 18.00 on Thursday 28 september 2017

 The results of last year’s Grand Draw were as follows:-

-Ticket Sales of £1952.00 which generated £1235.40 to our funds.
-This year’s ticket sales got off to a good start, as we had decided to sell tickets at Air Day on 2 July, which we had not done so for some years.
-We raised £352.00 on the day.
-I must thank the Museum and their staff for accommodating us and supporting us in their marquee and giving us a good position.
+Ticket Sales of £1971, which generated £1245.50 to our funds.
+This year’s ticket sales started at Air Day in July, and we raised £228 on the day – a little less than last year.
+Once again, I must thank the Museum and their staff for accommodating us and supporting us in their marquee.

-This year’s overall ticket sales are about the same as last year’s, but greater than the year before.
-This is my first year as the Grand Draw Promoter and I would like to thank all those who have given/sponsored prizes and those who have made donations.
+This year’s overall ticket sales are about the same as last year and I would like to thank all those individuals and businesses who have given or sponsored prizes for the draw, as well as those who have made donations.

 Rosanne Crowther reported as follows: